Chat now with support

 You can configure Active Roles Web Interface to use SAML 2.0 Authentication with a number of common Identity Providers.
 The provider can then request both primary and secondary authentication.
 For more information, see the Active Roles Administration Guide.

-Additional third-party providers can be configured using the Redistributable Secure Token Server (rSTS).
+Additional third-party providers can be configured using the Redistributable Secure Token Server (RSTS).

 For more information of federated authentication, see Configuring federated authentication in the Active Roles Administration Guide.